COAST: Enhancing the Code Debugging Ability of LLMs through Communicative Agent Based Data Synthesis: COAST: Communicative Agent Based Data Synthesis Framework

 \subsection{Agent Building}

-To conduct the data refinement, MASTER constructs three agents that collaboratively generate and refine the debugging problem data to synthesize high-quality SFT datasets.
-As illustrated in Figure~\ref{fig:prompt}, we employ different prompts to guide LLMs to play the roles of \texttt{Code Quizzer}, \texttt{Code Learner}, and \texttt{Code Teacher}.
-The details of each agent are described below.
+COAST employs three agents that collaboratively generate, resolve, and explain code debugging problems to synthesize high-quality SFT data.
+More details on the design of the prompts for different agents are provided in the Appendix~\ref{sec:appendix:prompt}.

-\textbf{Code Quizzer.} The \texttt{Code Quizzer} is designed to generate high-quality problems for the SFT data.
-It uses a stronger LLM as the backbone model and provides the instruction: ``You are a code debugging expert, skilled in generating code debugging problems to challenge programmers''.
-This setup enables the \texttt{Code Quizzer} to generate tailored problems by analyzing examples of debugging tasks.
-These problems are intended to evaluate the \texttt{Code Learner}'s ability to solve the corresponding debugging tasks.
+\textbf{Code Quizzer.} The \texttt{Code Quizzer} is designed to generate a set of code debugging problems.
+A stronger LLM is utilized as the \texttt{Code Quizzer}, which is configured using the instruction: ``You are a code debugging expert, skilled in generating code debugging problems to challenge programmers''.
+The \texttt{Code Quizzer} leverages examples from the \benchmark benchmark that span diverse debugging tasks and programming languages.
+These examples are then used to guide the \texttt{Code Quizzer} in generating corresponding task problems in various programming languages, which are subsequently solved by the \texttt{Code Learner}.

-\textbf{Code Learner.} The \texttt{Code Learner} shares the same backbone model as the SFT model and serves as the critic to evaluate the educational value of the problems generated by the \texttt{Code Quizzer}.
-Using the prompt: ``You are a student, please provide an answer to the following code debugging question using your own knowledge'', the \texttt{Code Learner} is tasked with solving the problem based on its memorized knowledge.
-The educational value of the problem is then assessed by determining whether the \texttt{Code Learner} can correctly solve it, thereby contributing to the finetuning process.
+\textbf{Code Learner.} COAST framework sets \texttt{Code Learner}~\cite{lee2024llm2llm} to improve the quality of training data.
+The \texttt{Code Learner} uses the same backbone model as the SFT model and serves as a critic to evaluate the educational value of the problems generated by \texttt{Code Quizzer}.
+The \texttt{Code Learner} is instructed using the prompt: ``You are a code debugger''.
+Thus, \texttt{Code Learner} attempts to solve problems based on memorized knowledge and judge the educational value of each problem according to whether \texttt{Code Learner} successfully solves this problem.
+These educational instances can help improve the performance of \texttt{Code Learner} during Supervised Fine-Tuning.

-\textbf{Code Teacher.} Inspired by previous work~\cite{wang2024intervenor}, we also develop a \texttt{Code Teacher} by prompting the same LLM used for the \texttt{Code Quizzer} with the instruction: ``You are an experienced and insightful debugger''.
-This prompt directs the LLM to act as a proficient code debugger, generating chain-of-thought outcomes~\cite{wei2022chain} as detailed solutions to the problems, which can better guide LLMs during the SFT process.
+\textbf{Code Teacher.} Inspired by~\citet{wang2024intervenor}, we also develop a \texttt{Code Teacher} by prompting the same LLM used for the \texttt{Code Quizzer} with the instruction: ``You are an experienced and insightful code debugger''.
+This prompt directs the LLM to act as a proficient code debugger, generating detailed explanations in the form of Chain-of-Thought (CoT)~\cite{wei2022chain}.
+These explanations provide valuable guidance to the \texttt{Code Learner} during the SFT process.